-In many other asset classes, be it stocks and bonds or jewelry, art, and cryptocurrency, investors buy things hoping they appreciate in their value to be sold for a profit later.
+In many other asset classes, be it stocks and bonds or jewelry, art, and cryptocurrency, investors, buy things hoping they appreciate in their value to be sold for a profit later.
 However, that can all be a form of gambling when it’s all said and done.
 Smart property investors don’t count on appreciating property values, though.
 They buy properties using good judgment, knowing there’s a reasonable chance that a property can produce more income than it has in expenses.
 Positive cash flow doesn’t care about market values.

-Still, Appreciation Can Matter
+Appreciation Can Matter To Build Wealth

 It’s the primary way.
-Prices fluctuate wildly; everyone’s seen that in the last decade or so, but in the long-term, they go up, and there’s no reason in the world to think that’s going to change soon.
+Prices fluctuate wildly; everyone’s seen that in the last decade or so, but in the long term, they go up, and there’s no reason in the world to think that’s going to change soon.

-Using this technique helps you reduce the tax burdens on any money that you do make, which is yet another way a real estate project can actually protect your wealth while also growing it at the same time.
-Rental income is another, obviously.
+Using this technique helps you reduce the tax burdens on any money that you do make, which is yet another way a real estate project can protect your wealth while also growing it at the same time.
+Rental income is another.

 Build Wealth Through Leverage Investing

-Real estate is a very easy asset to leverage, if not the very easiest of them all.
+Real estate is a very easy asset to leverage.
+If not the very easiest of them all.
 You can find real estate investment loans and mortgages spread over three decades.

 You Don’t Have To Pay It Off

-You’re responsible for making sure it gets paid down, yes, but you’re doing so with the rental payments that you get from your tenants.
-Early payments will go only to loan interest, but in time, you’ll start hitting the principle.
+You’re responsible for making sure it gets paid down, but you’re doing so with the rental payments you get from your tenants.
+Early payments will go only to loan interest, but you’ll start hitting the principal in time.

-Forced equity simply means you do the work to make a property worth more than it was.
-It’s different than appreciation, which relies on the market conditions because this is more like you buying a fixer-upper and then improving it.
+Forced equity simply means you work to make a property worth more than it was.
+It’s different than appreciation.
+Real estate investors rely on the market conditions because this is more like you buying a fixer-upper and then improving it.

-Make Inflation Your Friend
+Build Wealth By Making Inflation Your Friend

-Now that you’ve read this article, you should see at least a few of the ways that real estate can build wealth consistently and safely over time, when done right.
-It can far surpass the returns possible in other asset classes, be it equities, commodities, or collectibles.
+Now that you’ve read this article, you should see at least a few ways real estate can build wealth consistently and safely over time when done right.
+It can surpass the returns possible in other asset classes, equities, commodities, or collectibles.

-Build Wealth With Appreciation And Cash-Flow
+Build Wealth With Appreciation and Cash-Flow